Gieseking manifold

-In mathematics, the Gieseking manifold is a cusped hyperbolic 3-manifold of finite volume.
+In mathematics, the Gieseking manifold is a cusped hyperbolic 3-manifold of finite volume, discovered by Hugo Gieseking.
 It is non-orientable and has the smallest volume among non-compact hyperbolic manifolds, having volume approximately $V \approx 1.0149416$.
-It was discovered by Gieseking (1912).

 The Gieseking manifold can be constructed by removing the vertices from a tetrahedron, then gluing the faces together in pairs using affine-linear maps.
 Label the vertices 0, 1, 2, 3.
 Glue the face with vertices 0, 1, 2 to the face with vertices 3, 1, 0 in that order.
 Glue the face 0, 2, 3 to the face 3, 2, 1 in that order.
 In the hyperbolic structure of the Gieseking manifold, this ideal tetrahedron is the canonical polyhedral decomposition of David B. A. Epstein and Robert C. Penner.
 Moreover, the angle made by the faces is $\pi/3$.
 The triangulation has one tetrahedron, two faces, one edge and no vertices, so all the edges of the original tetrahedron are glued together.

 The Gieseking manifold has a double cover homeomorphic to the figure-eight knot complement.
 The underlying compact manifold has a Klein bottle boundary, and the first homology group of the Gieseking manifold is the integers.